 The Ohio State University Wexner Medical Center recruits national expert to lead research and treatment programs for PTSD and suicide prevention

-As a national leader in suicide prevention and post-traumatic stress disorder (PTSD) treatment, the Suicide and Trauma Recovery Initiative for Veterans (STRIVE) has moved its programs and research to the Ohio State Wexner Medical Center.
+As a national leader in suicide prevention and post-traumatic stress disorder (PTSD) treatment, the Suicide and Trauma Reduction Initiative for Veterans (STRIVE) has moved its programs and research to the Ohio State Wexner Medical Center.
 Founded in Utah by program director Craig Bryan, PsyD, ABBP, STRIVE has plans to expand its programs to diverse and underserved populations across the country.

 Among STRIVE’s successes is a two-week R&R intensive treatment program for veterans with PTSD.
 Since its start in 2013, the program has helped more than 75% of participating veterans resolve the effects of PTSD by the end of the two-week program.
 More than half of the participants maintain improvements when re-evaluated six months later.
 During the COVID-19 pandemic, participation takes place via telehealth.